-- Establish a systematic approach to stakeholder engagement that helps the Recipient and implementation partners to identify stakeholders and build and maintain a constructive relationship with those stakeholders (particularly for the project-affected peoples) throughout the project cycle; - Assess the level of stakeholder interest and support for the project during preparation and implementation to ensure their views inform project design and assessment of environmental and social safeguards performance; - Promote and provide means for effective and inclusive engagement with project-affected parties throughout the project life cycle on issues that could potentially affect them; - Ensure that project information on environmental and social risks and impacts and mitigation measures are disclosed to stakeholders in a timely, understandable, accessible, and appropriate manner and format; and - Provide project-affected parties with accessible and inclusive means to raise issues and grievances, opt-out, and allow Recipients to respond to and manage such grievances and requests. - -To support equity of targeting, the project emphasizes on providing equal work opportunities for the target families particularly women during the implementation of the sub-project - Support women workers who do not have official papers to obtain their ID card (IDs) to facilitate their participation in the project implementation. - Great attention is given to prevention of all kinds of exploitation.
+- Establish a systematic approach to stakeholder engagement that helps the Recipient and implementation partners to identify stakeholders and build and maintain a constructive relationship with those stakeholders (particularly for the project-affected peoples) throughout the project cycle; - Assess the level of stakeholder interest and support for the project during preparation and implementation to ensure their views inform project design and assessment of environmental and social safeguards performance; - Promote and provide means for effective and inclusive engagement with project-affected parties throughout the project life cycle on issues that could potentially affect them; - Ensure that project information on environmental and social risks and impacts and mitigation measures are disclosed to stakeholders in aa timely, understandable, accessible, and appropriate manner and format; and - Provide project-affected parties with accessible and inclusive means to raise issues and grievances, opt-out, and allow Recipients to respond to and manage such grievances and requests. - FAO shall enforce a zero-tolerance approach to sexual exploitation, abuse and harassment and seek to identify and address any risk of potential exposure of affected people to gender-based violence (GBV) and other abuse that may occur in connection with any of its supported activities14. - -To support equity of targeting, the project emphasizes on providing equal work opportunities for the target families particularly women during the implementation of the sub-project - Support women workers who do not have official papers to obtain their ID card (IDs) to facilitate their participation in the project implementation. - Great attention is given to prevention of all kinds of exploitation.
 Including child labor - Female friendly activities are assigned for women beneficiaries that suit their capacities and are more acceptable by the community with considering applying specific measures such as flexible working hours to encourage more women to participate and get the optimal benefit. - The importance of having women elected as community committee's members to ensure an effective participation in decision making and monitoring the project implementation. - In recognition of the vital responsibilities that community leaders can fulfill with regard to conflict resolution, the project has worked to enhance the involvement of community leaders in the stakeholder consultations.

-23. As such, the stakeholder engagement process provides a continuous feedback loop informing the project and adapting it to stakeholder needs as required.
+21. As such, the stakeholder engagement process provides a continuous feedback loop informing the project and adapting it to stakeholder needs as required.
 It is based on an understanding of the channels of communication that are most used and trusted by the affected populations, including in the current context of active conflict and displacement, and provides recommendations for a more informed approach to community engagement.